modisnehal01/sales-performance-powerbi/README.md

 An end-to-end **synthetic UK retail sales** dashboard build kit covering **2024, 2025 and January–August 2026**.
 This project demonstrates business KPI design, multi-table modelling, interactive reporting and commercially useful interpretation.
 It does **not** represent paid employment or real client outcomes.

 > **Portfolio status:** This repository contains the data, validated KPI benchmarks, DAX, theme, build instructions and an **illustrative layout mockup**.
-Add your own working `Sales_Performance_Dashboard.pbix` and real Power BI screenshots after building the report.
-Do not present the design-reference PNG as a screenshot of a working Power BI dashboard.

 ## Business questions